|Author Name||MOTOHASHI Kazuyuki (Faculty Fellow, RIETI)|

 |Research Project||Empirical Analysis of Innovation Ecosystems in Advancement of the Internet of Things (IoT)|

 |Download / Links|

 Shenzhen has become a hot spot of innovation in China.
-In this paper, we characterize Shenzhen innovation by comparing Beijing and Shanghai using patent and venture investment data.
+In this paper, we characterize Shenzhen's innovation by comparing it with that of Beijing and Shanghai using patent and venture investment data.

-First, the role of university and public research institutions is small in the Shenzhen innovation system, as compared to Beijing and Shanghai.
-In contrast, private high-tech firms such as Huawei, ZTE, and Tencent are leading the innovation scene in Shenzhen.
+First, the role of universities and public research institutions is small in Shenzhen's innovation system as compared to Beijing and Shanghai.
+In contrast, private high-tech firms, such as Huawei, ZTE, and Tencent, are leading the innovation scene in Shenzhen.

-Second, it is found that high-tech startups are geographically concentrated in the Nanshan district, particularly Yuehai JieDao where national level high-tech zones are located.
-Recently, the number of startups have been increasing and local big firms such as ZTE provide human resources for such startup firms.
+Second, we find that high-tech start-ups are geographically concentrated in the Nanshan district, particularly Yuehai Jiedao, where national-level high-tech zones are located.
+Recently, the number of start-ups has been increasing, and local, big firms, such as ZTE, are providing the human resources for such start-up firms.

-Third, inventor disambiguated information based on patent data allows us to look at inter organizational talents moves.
-It is found that such moves tend to occur within short distances, such as within the same district (e.g., Nanshan district).
+Third, inventor-disambiguated information based on patent data allows us to look at interorganizational talent movements.
+We find that such movements tend to occur within short distances, such as within the same district (e.g., Nanshan district).

-To sum up, Shenzhen has truly become a hot spot of high-tech entrepreneurship and innovation, however, the dynamics are very much regionally bounded.
-Therefore, it is important to become a local player in order to take advantage of innovation movements in Shenzhen, by means of minority investment by corporate venture capital (CVC) into local startup firms.
+To sum up, Shenzhen has truly become a hot spot of high-tech entrepreneurship and innovation, but the dynamics are very much regionally bound.
+Therefore, it is important to become a local player in order to take advantage of innovation movements in Shenzhen by means of minority investment by corporate venture capital into local start-up firms.

 The English version of this paper is 18-P-012.